learnweb/moodle-mod_ratingallocate/README.md

 Installation
 ============
-this is an activity plugin and should go into mod/ratingallocate
+This is an activity plugin and should go into ``mod/ratingallocate``.
+Obtain this plugin from https://moodle.org/plugins/view/mod_ratingallocate.

 Usage
 ============